biopragmatics/oquat/docs/unknowns/source/tto.md

 # tto

-## `CASGEN` (2191)
+## `CASGEN`

+There are 2191 usages of `CASGEN` in `tto`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CASGEN)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CASGEN).

 <details>
 <summary>Click to expand the `CASGEN` table</summary>